Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 Carp are considered a rough fish, which means they have thick scales and skin, and a lot of bones.
 This makes them somewhat challenging to clean and fillet.

 However, when Carp are prepared and cleaned properly, the meat itself is quite good!
-Many anglers in the United States do not take the time to clean around all the bones or cook the fish properly.
+Many anglers in the United States do not take the time to clean around all the bones or cook this large freshwater fish properly.

 Like most fish, the meat is as clean as the environment the fish lives in.
 If you catch a carp in muddy, disturbed, or polluted water, this is going to affect the smell, taste, and quality of the meat.